Do you need to attend a funeral but don't know what is expected of you? You're not the only one.

 - What should I say to the family of the deceased?
 No words can express the depth of loss of a loved one.
 However, a few kind words will let the family of the deceased know that you care.

 - Are Personal Sympathy Notes Appropriate?
 Not only are they appropriate, they add another layer of comfort to the family of the deceased.

 - Is it appropriate to bring food to the family of the deceased?
 In many cultures, food shows your respect and consideration for those who suffer grief from the loss of a family member.

 - Should I Send Flowers to the Funeral or Memorial Service?
 It's best to send the flowers to the funeral home or the home of the deceased.

 Since there are so many cultural and religious variations of funerals and etiquette related to attendance, you may need to do some additional research.
-Here are some articles that may provide additional insight.
+There are differences among the different faiths and how they conduct funerals.

 If the deceased was an atheist, the funeral may simply be a celebration of the person’s life.
 It may be a sad occasion, or if the person suffered during his or her final days, it may be more joyous of an event.
 Before you go, be prepared for either mood.
 If you are a Christian, it is acceptable for you to discretely bow your head and pray for the surviving family members.

-Many allow some flexibility to tailor funerals to suit the needs and desires of the family in mourning.
+Many funeral directors allow some flexibility to tailor funerals to suit the needs and desires of the family in mourning.
 If you have any questions or concerns, whether you are planning the funeral or attending one, you may discreetly ask someone from the funeral home or the person officiating the ceremony.
 Most of them are used to answering questions.